From Sonic Retro

 On June 2004, it was officially announced that additional episodes would be produced, though it was generally thought at the time that 4Kids Entertainment secured additional episode from TMS Entertainment.
 It wasn't until several months later when production scripts, storyboards, layout designs, and character designs for these episodes began to show up on Yahoo!
 Auctions Japan.
 At first, it was thought to be a hoax, since neither TMS Entertainment nor Sega had officially announced these episodes.
 It wasn't until France confirmed additional episodes to begin broadcast in March 2005 that people started to believe this information.
 The first physical evidence of the new episodes was revealed in Thailand, which began to broadcast the new episodes in February 2005, but they weren't noticed until several episodes in that the broadcast station was airing them.

-After Sonic X was broadcast in France on TF1, the rights to the series were bought by Déclic Images, a subsidiary of the French company Manga Distribution, secured home video rights from Jetix Europe, and released the episodes in DVD and sold them in three different ways:
+After Sonic X was broadcast in France on TF1, Déclic Images, a subsidiary of the French company Manga Distribution, secured home video rights from Jetix Europe, and released the episodes on DVD - selling them in three different ways:

 - A box containing 6 DVDs with 18 episodes (a total of four boxes)

 - The sale of a DVD every month at every newsagent

 - Online sale.
 To register, costumers had to buy the first DVD, which included a registration coupon.
 However, this subscription forced costumers to buy the Shaman King series DVDs (which had received the same promotional offer) at the same time.
 To compensate for this "inconvenience", Déclic Images decided to offer a poster with each DVD.
 Alternately, the poster could be from the Sonic X series or the Shaman King series.

 Along with many characters from the video game series (especially those from the Sonic Adventure series), Sonic X introduces additional cast members exclusive to the anime.